nmnduy/frontend-nanodegree-arcade-game/README.md

 * Player can move
 * Player dies when get hits, and pawn back to initial position
 * When player gets to the river, the game restart.

+## Known issues
+* Player's heart system doesn't work
+    * as soon as the player's heart count hits 0, the bug is right next to the player, making the player close enough to the bug as player's life count is 0.